 What Are Podcast Memberships?

 Memberships are an excellent way to monetize your show.
 For starters, it’s more user-friendly than alternatives like podcast ads which can be disruptive.
 Plus, memberships offer extra value for listeners, helping you build a loyal following.
-You really “own” your listeners/members when you use a dedicated membership tool (as opposed to using a 3rd party like Apple or Spotify), so you can move your subscribers between platforms, send them emails or whatnot.
+You really “own” your listeners/members when you use a dedicated membership tool (as opposed to using a third-party like Apple or Spotify), so you can move your subscribers between platforms, send them emails or whatnot.

 Typically, podcast memberships provide perks and benefits such as: